Gould's Improved Pocket Compound Microscope

 Note that missing from

-the test slide.
+this example are the Brush for 'obtaining mites' and the like, the Test Slide, and the Two pieces of Glass sealed together for holding a drop of waterwhich is identified as 'P' in the figure.
+Joe Zeligs was kind enough to provide images of examples of the water slide, and also what is likely the test slide.
 The known examples of the 'glass water slide' (trough)measure about 1.2-1.4 X 0.55-0.65 inches in length and width, being about 0.15 inches thick and with a gap between the slides of about 0.015 inches.
 These slides are very crudely cut and the application of the wax also quite crude.
 The edges of these slides are not polished.
 A few examples of this microscope are also known to have a tiny freestanding bullseye condenser accompanying it, also lacking from this example.
+The parts of this microscope, and its accessories, all disassembled, are shown laid out at the bottom of this page.

 The optical elements include the top eyepiece, cylindrical spacer containing a diaphragm, the conical tube which has another optical